mcataneo/mochi_class_public/README.md

   * cython >= 3.x.y
   * setuptools <= 65.5.1

-To familiarise with the new mochi_class features we provide the example notebook `stable_params.ipynb`.
+To familiarise with the new mochi_class features, we provide the example notebook `stable_params.ipynb`.
 It can be found in the `/notebooks` directory.

 More details on the wrapper and its compilation are found on the wiki page (again slightly out-of-date)